sadri-dridi/Seaguard/README.md

-# OceanGuardian: Predictive Analytics for Sustainable Fishing
+# SeaGuard: Predictive Analytics for Sustainable Fishing

 OceanGuardian is an innovative open-source project that leverages advanced predictive analytics to combat overfishing and promote sustainable marine ecosystems.
 By integrating real-time satellite imagery, historical catch data, and oceanographic information, OceanGuardian provides dynamic and precise predictions of safe fishing areas.